weathertrader/pgrad/README.md

 All data and figures are refreshed hourly.

+## Architecture and Setup

+Project currently runs on a t1 instance on AWS with no additional hard disk.
+ETLs are written in bash and python and scheduled using Airflow or cron jobs, and the website is served with Apache.
+Details of jobs that are run can be found in the `src/crontab.txt` or `airflow/dags/pgrad_dag.py`.
+Further details on the setup can be found in the `setup/README.md` [Link] (https://github.com/weathertrader/pgrad/blob/master/setup/README.md).

+Further details on the setup can be found in the [`setup/README.md`] (https://github.com/weathertrader/pgrad/blob/master/setup/README.md).

 ## Stations

 Pressure differences are calculated from stations pairs shown below.
 Feel free to suggest more.

 ![alt text](images_repo/stn_map.png "hover text")

-## Architecture and Setup

-Project currently runs on a t1 instance on AWS with no additional hard disk.
-ETLs are written in bash and python and scheduled using Airflow or cron jobs, and the website is served with Apache.
-Details of jobs that are run can be found in the `src/crontab.txt` or `airflow/dags/pgrad_dag.py`. the [Link] `setup/README.md` (https://github.com/weathertrader/pgrad/tree/master/setup) has additional details.